Disproportionate allocation of TLR payments

-The deep dive approach of Ofsted since the introduction of the Ofsted framework in 2019 has placed additional pressure on primary subject leads to be accountable for every subject across the school and not just their core subject area.
+The deep dive approach of Ofsted places additional pressure on primary subject leads, to be accountable for every subject across the school and not just their core subject area.

 Additionally, there is an equality issue for part-time teachers, namely that many undertake the full responsibilities of their TLR role but are paid a prorated allowance.